About NRC Flüchtlingshilfe

 Per Byman is the Managing Director of NRC Flüchtlingshilfe, and is responsible for providing overall leadership to the organisation.

 Prior to joining us in February 2018, Mr Byman was the Executive Director of the fundraising foundation of Swedish public service television, Radiohjälpen (Radio Aid).
 He was responsible for the foundation's work with fundraising from the general public as well as establishing Radiohjälpen as a respected humanitarian actor in Sweden.
 Between March 2013 and December 2017, Mr Byman was a member of the Board of Directors for NRC in Oslo.

 Mr Byman has previously worked as Humanitarian Director for Sida, the Swedish International Development Co-operation Agency and held various positions for the international Caritas network in Sweden and Bosnia-Herzegovina.
-He holds an MA in German linguistics from the University of Stockholm.
+He holds a BA in German and an MA in German Political Linguistics, both from the University of Stockholm.

 Gabriele Nolte is Head of Finance and Administration at NRC Flüchtlingshilfe and joined us in March 2018.
 Following an extensive career in both the NGO and commercial sectors, she has a keen interest in working with organisations to develop sustainable operational models to deliver social impact.